 The Christmas holidays are not complete for me without gingerbread cookies.
 My first year on the Autoimmune Protocol was definitely a bit tough without them!
-I was determined to never go another Christmas without them again, so say hello to the magical, incredibly delicious, AIP-friendly Winter Gingerbread Cookies!
+I was determined to never go another Christmas without them, so I got to work.
+The result?
+Say hello to the magical, incredibly delicious, and AIP-friendly Winter Gingerbread Cookies!

 1/3 c. brown sugar (or 1/4 c. maple syrup)

 3/4 c. molasses (I use blackstrap, fancy is great too!)

 2 1/4 c. flour* (+ a little more if too wet)

 *Option 1: 3/4 c. coconut flour + 1 1/2 c tapioca starch

 * Option 2: 1 c. cassava flour + 3/4 c. tapioca starch + 1/2 c. coconut flour

 1 Tbsp ginger

 1 tsp nutmeg (use mace for AIP, or omit altogether)